 Although lenders have been obligated (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) at the point the loan balance goes below 78% of the price of purchase, they do not have to cancel PMI automatically if the equity is more than 22%.
 (There are some loans that are not included -like certain "high risk' loans.)
 But if your equity reaches 20% (no matter what the original price was), you have the right to cancel your PMI (for a mortgage that past July 1999).

 Familiarize yourself with your mortgage statements to keep a running total of principal payments.
 Also stay aware of what other homes are being sold for in your neighborhood.
 You are paying mostly interest if your mortgage loan closed fewer than 5 years ago, so your principal most likely hasn't gone down much.

-Once your equity has reached the magic number of twenty percent, you are close to getting rid of your PMI payments, once and for all.
-Call your lender to ask for cancellation of PMI.
-Then you will be required to submit documentation that you have at least 20 percent equity.
-You can acquire proof of your equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), required by most lenders before canceling PMI.
+At the point your equity has reached the desired twenty percent, you are close to getting rid of your PMI payments, once and for all.
+Call your lending institution to request cancellation of PMI.
+Then you will be required to verify that you are eligible to cancel.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for PMI cancellation.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.